2017 NFL Mock Draft: Matt Miller's Final 7-Round Predictions

 Davis is an athletic beast.
 Throughout the 2015 season, when the Florida defense was loaded with guys like Vernon Hargreaves, Keanu Neal, Jonathan Bullard, Quincy Wilson, Teez Tabor, Marcus Maye and Caleb Brantley, Davis was the best player on the team.

-The Lions haven't shot down any rumors about wanting a tight end like Njou, but Davis is what fans should be hoping for.
+The Lions haven't shot down any rumors about wanting a tight end like Njoku, but Davis is who fans should be hoping for.

 22. Miami Dolphins